 While menopause is a natural part of the ageing process, it can be brought on prematurely by medical procedures, such a surgery, chemotherapy or radiotherapy.
 A radical hysterectomy in particular, i.e. the removal of the uterus and the ovaries, can induce instant menopause, also known as surgical menopause.

-Menopausal symptoms, such as hot flushes, insomnia, vaginal dryness and mood swings, can follow a hysterectomy, but are usually more severe because the ovaries haven't been able to shut down gradually and naturally as they would have during 'normal' menopause.
-This instant shutdown also leads to a loss of testosterone, which can lower your sex drive and cause erratic moods.
+Menopausal symptoms, like hot flushes, insomnia, vaginal dryness and mood swings, can follow a hysterectomy.
+They are usually more severe because the ovaries haven't been able to shut down as gradually as they would have during 'normal' menopause.

-If, however, your ovaries are not removed during the hysterectomy, instant menopause won't occur, but there is a possibility that you will experience menopause within five years.
+If, however, your ovaries are not removed during the hysterectomy, instant menopause won't occur.
+However, there is a possibility that you will experience menopause within five years.

 Get the latest advice and more delivered straight to your inbox...

-The intensity and duration of menopause symptoms throughout all three stages of menopause differs from woman to woman, but there are generally a few patterns, especially when it comes to the most common.
+The intensity and duration of menopause symptoms throughout all three stages of menopause differs from woman to woman.
+However, there are generally a few patterns, especially with the most common symptoms.

 "Things that make hot flushes worse for me are: hot rooms, alcohol, chocolate, eating very sweet things late at night and duvets.
 I now sleep under microfibre blankets."

 These are characterised by a sudden feeling of heat all over the body.
 They can be mild or more severe, with some women experiencing them 15 to 20 times a day.
-Hot flushes last, on average, for around seven years, but this median can depend on whether hot flushes were experienced during perimenopause or whether the individual only started experiencing them during postmenopause.
+Hot flushes last, on average, for around seven years.
+This median can depend on whether hot flushes were experienced during perimenopause or whether the individual only started experiencing them during postmenopause.

 Symptoms of vaginal atrophy include dryness, bleeding or pain during sex, itchiness, soreness and UTIs.
-How long vaginal atrophy lasts depends entirely on whether it's treated, but it can also lead to a loss of libido, another common symptom of the hormonal changes caused by menopause.
+How long vaginal atrophy lasts depends entirely on whether it's treated.
+It can also lead to a loss of libido, another common symptom of the hormonal changes caused by menopause.
 Vaginal atrophy can be treated with oestrogen creams, tablets or rings.

 "I felt pretty well apart from bouts of tiredness.
 Listening to relaxation CDs helped a lot."

 Insomnia can be one of the most debilitating symptoms of menopause as it can lead to fatigue, anxiety and even depression.
-It can be caused by night sweats or the shifting in sleep pattern that occurs during perimenopause.
+Sleep problems can be caused by night sweats or the shifting in sleep pattern that occurs during perimenopause.
 While you might not recognise difficulty in sleeping as insomnia at first, it is important to seek diagnosis from your GP.
-Treatment methods can include a change in diet or sleep routine or even an alteration of environmental factors such as a quiet and dark bedroom.
+Treatment methods can include a change in diet or sleep routine.
+Alterating your sleeping environment, for instance by ensuring you have a quiet and dark bedroom, can be massively helpful.

 For some women, menopause may lead to hair loss or thin hair.
-While this can be distressing, there are a number of products for thinning hair that can promote regrowth, which means that it does not have to be permanent.
+Hair loss can be distressing, but it doesn't have to be permanent.
+There are a number of products for thinning hair that can promote regrowth.

 "I was on the phone earlier and it does make it awkward to hold a conversation when the little grey cells are having a dance instead of doing their job."